Dungeon of the Endless: Development

-Dungeon of the Endless was developed by Amplitude Studios alongside the development of their expected-flagship title Endless Legend; the team for Dungeon was kept small to about four to five people, and used a simple pixel-based art style to keep the project simple.
-Amplitude's co-founder Romain de Waubert de Genlis stated that while they were developing a deep, high-quality 4X-based game in Endless Legend, the concept of Dungeon came from "some crazy drinking evening", and instead of trying to approach the smaller title with crowdfunding, sought additional funding to support the title.
+Dungeon of the Endless was developed by Amplitude Studios alongside the development of their expected flagship title Endless Legend; the team for Dungeon was kept small, about four to five people, and used a pixel-based art style to keep the project simple.
+Amplitude's co-founder Romain de Waubert de Genlis stated that while they were developing a deep, high-quality 4X-based game in Endless Legend, the concept of Dungeon came from "some crazy drinking evening", and instead of trying to approach the smaller title with crowdfunding, they sought additional funding to support the title.

-Dungeon of the Endless was first released as an Early access title on the Steam software store on December 11, 2013, and the full version was released on October 27, 2014.
+Dungeon of the Endless was first released as an early access title on the Steam software store on December 11, 2013, and the full version was released on October 27, 2014.
 An iOS version was also developed and released on August 20, 2015.
 The title was released for the Xbox One on March 16, 2016.
-A PlayStation 4 and Nintendo Switch versions were released on May 15, 2020.
+The PlayStation 4 and Nintendo Switch versions were released on May 15, 2020.

 A free Team Fortress 2 based expansion was added in June 2015 for personal computers, adding in characters and items based on Team Fortress 2.
 An expansion called "Organic Matters" was also released in November, which included new playable characters, monsters, additional modules that can be built, a new endgame sequence, and support for controllers, and a separate content pack called "The Rescue Team" featuring three new playable-characters.

 Playdigious developed an improved version of the mobile client for the game, called Dungeon of the Endless: Apogee, for iOS and Android devices, which includes the base game and all DLC packs, and was released as a premium title on March 15, 2021.

 Reception

 Dungeon of the Endless has received generally positive reviews, comparing the title to other hybrid roguelike such as FTL: Faster Than Light.
 Some have criticized the game for having low replay value, in that once the players have succeeded to complete a runthrough of the game, they will likely have experienced all the hazards that the game presents, and while one can repeat the game with different characters to start, the experience will be mostly the same.

-The title was named as an honorable mention in the Excellence in Design category for the 2015 Independent Games Festival awards.
-It was also nominated for Strategy/Simulation Game of the Year and Outstanding Achievement in Game Design for the 18th Annual D.I.C.E.
-Awards by the Academy of Interactive Arts & Sciences.
+Dungeon of the Endless was named as an honorable mention in the Excellence in Design category for the 2015 Independent Games Festival awards.
+It also received nominations for Strategy/Simulation Game of the Year and Outstanding Achievement in Game Design by the Academy of Interactive Arts & Sciences during the 18th Annual D.I.C.E.
+Awards.